 • Coconut Sugar: I like using coconut sugar for a refined sugar-free sweetener.

-• Cocoa Powder: Provides that deep, rich chocolate flavor.
+• Cocoa Powder: Provides rich chocolate flavor.

 • Coconut Oil: Binds the ingredients together and helps create those crunchy clusters we all love!
 Use refined coconut oil to avoid coconut flavor.